textpattern/textpattern.github.io/administration/categories-panel.md

 ## Edit an existing category and category details

-Click on a category name from the list of existing categories and you get to a new panel with four fields:
+Select a category name from the list of existing categories and you get to a new panel with four fields:

 **Category name:** is the one used in URLs and other technical purposes.
 It contains no special characters and no spaces, as outlined above.